 - Internment will ordinarily be limited to past or present members of FCPC and members of their immediate families.

-- The price of each niche is $2,000 including including 2 urns and granite engraving.
+- The price of each niche is $2,000 including 2 urns and granite engraving.
 This method of burial is not for everyone, but the meditative garden and beauty of the structure is for all.
 The setting allows for ease of visitation and for mediation and prayer.

 Information on burial in the columbarium is available upon request.
 Please contact the office at 325-677-3501 for more details.

-Meditation & Community Garden
+FCPC Meditation Garden

 In response to our call to be stewards of the earth, the corner of N. 4th and Beech Street is being transformed from a vacant lot to a garden that will nourish both body and soul.
 The garden is a project under the supervision of FCPC’s Presbyterian Women.

-When complete, the garden will have:
+When complete, the garden will feature:

 - a labyrinth for contemplative prayer,

-- a flower and fauna that is attractive to butterflies and visitors to the garden
+- a flower and fauna that is attractive to butterflies and visitors to the garden thanks to Abilene-area Master Gardeners,

 - seating scattered throughout the spacious garden